 A closer look: Merck Fellowship for Global Health

 The Merck Fellowship for Global Health is a three-month, corporate pro bono program designed to leverage the skills and talents of our employees worldwide.
-Teams of highly skilled Fellows, who are passionate about our company’s mission to save and improve lives around the world, are assigned to non-governmental organization (NGO) partners to help build their capacity and provide increased access to health services and education in the communities they serve.
+Teams of highly skilled Fellows are assigned to non-governmental organization (NGO) partners to help build their capacity and provide increased access to health services and education in the communities they serve.
 In turn, the Fellows bring back experiences that contribute to our company’s future success and ability to deliver innovative health solutions to patients and customers around the world.

 Areas of impact